 7) Do not install the tiles in rooms with underfloor heating or on asphalt surfaces.

-3) Holes/ cracks and hollows can be filled with non-shrinking levelling compound.
+3) Holes, cracks and hollows should be filled with non-shrinking levelling compound.

-4) Bumps can be levelled with a grinding stone.
+4) Bumps should be levelled with a grinding stone.

 1) Fix any loose tiles and replace missing tiles.

-2) Sweep and clean the floor removing any paint, plaster, grease and oil.
+2) Sweep and clean the floor to remove any paint, plaster, grease or oil.

-as to a suitable ceramics tile surface primer and then apply a non-shrinking levelling
+3) Fill in the grout lines and level the surface of textured or undulating tiles.
+Seek advice as to a suitable ceramics tile surface primer and then apply a non-shrinking levelling compound.

 1) Re-nail, replace or sand timber floor boards as required.